chandrdubey/tic-tac-toe--game-/README.md

 This is an assignment I made for PlanetSpark Web Dev.
 Internship. https://tic-tac-toe-game-chandra.netlify.app/

-## Technology stack
+## project dependencies
+1. node.js
-1. React.js
+2. React.js
-2. Redux
+3. Redux
-3. Bootstrap
+4. Bootstrap

 ## Installation
 - Clone the repository using `git clone` and then change the directory to root of the project